nudicoinchain/nudicoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run fsociety-qt.exe.
+Unpack the files into a directory and run nudi-qt.exe.

 Nudi Core is the original Nudi client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Nudi transactions;